AmitGawali4/selenium-pom-example/README.md

 ## Getting started

+There are some things that you need to install if you've never done this sort of thing before.
+You're going to need `Maven` and `Java` environment and IDE (like IntelliJ).
+We've got a guide to getting started in the frameworks documentation which you can find right here: https://github.com/digital-delivery-academy/selenium-pom-framework/wiki/1.-Getting-Started

 You need to tell Maven how to access GitHub packages.
 So you need to edit your `settings.xml`.

 Typically you can do this by looking in `~/.m2/settings.xml`.
 You will need a GitHub Personal Access Token, which